- A new collaborative approach to improve road safety and tackle organised crime is launched today

 - Chief Inspector Mark Soderland said, “Criminality is also important to the operation.
 Having a police presence on a strategic road such as the A417 is also an excellent opportunity to prevent and disrupt criminals entering the county”.

-A new collaborative approach to improve road safety and tackle organised crime is launched today
+A new collaborative approach to improve roads safety and tackle organised crime is launched today

 ‘Operation Indemnis’ is based on the A417/419, a major strategic route that links the county with neighbouring Wiltshire as well as the M4 and M5 motorways.
 At peak times it can carry an estimated 50,000 vehicles a day.